SpenceKonde/arduino-volume1/README.md

 ----------
 # License and Credits
 **Developed by Connor Nishijima (2016)**

+**Spence Konde was nerdsniped by the relatively simple changes to deal with a bunch of issues (2021)**

 **Special Thanks to Andrew Neal** (For putting up with the incessant and inconsistent artificial "cricket-duino" hidden in his vent that I developed this library for.)